mulesoft-labs/raml-for-jax-rs/README.md

 ## Future Features
 - Injection of request parameters to fields.
-- Support for XML examples, JSON examples, and JSON Schemas for the javac plugin.
+- Support for XML examples, JSON examples, and JSON schemas for the javac plugin.